mslinn/go-ethereum-walkthrough/Tours/setup.md

    ```
    The configuration file in `~/.gowalkthrough/keystore/` has a very long name, for me it was `UTC--2018-06-27T21-35-05.846283500Z--c63c56283afe93fd0094d27890397de08e03ad5a`.
 It is easiest to refer to that file with `~/.gowalkthrough/keystore/*`, which expands to "all filenames in the `~/.gowalkthrough/keystore/` directory".
 Since there is only one file in that directory, this shorthand works fine.

 2. A genesis block needs to be created that will be used by the initial set of nodes that will participate in the network.
 The genesis block is configured via a JSON file, which we'll call `~/gowalkthrough.json`.
-Here is an easy way to create that file; note that an initial balance of 42,000,000,000,000,000,000 Wei (equivalent to 42 Ether) is specified for the default account:
+Here is a command line incantation to create that file; note that an initial balance of 42,000,000,000,000,000,000 Wei (equivalent to 42 Ether) is specified for the default account:
   ```bash
   $ echo "{
       \"config\": {